Tucking Mill: Fuller's earth factory

 From 1883 until the end of World War II it was the site of a fuller's earth factory.
 George Dames and his brother Charles Richard Dames set up a mine in Horsecombe Vale.
 At the bottom of the valley was the pan grinding works where water from Horsecombe Brook was used to make a slurry from which sand settled at the bottom of troughs.
 The slurry then passed through an earthenware pipe to Tucking Mill, where a second stage of sedimentation took place in large troughs where it settled for up to 30 days.
 Once the water had been drained by sluices the damp caked earth was carried in wooden trams to kilns where it was dried for three to four days.
 The product was used in the oil refining and pharmaceutical industries.
 The original uses in woollen production no longer used fuller's earth.
 A railway siding at Midford railway station was built specifically to load fuller's earth.

+Wildlife

+1282 invertebrate species were recorded at Tucking Mill between 1999 and 2025.
+Species of note include the protected Marsh Fritillary butterfly, Downland Bee-fly, Rugged Oil Beetle, Necklace Ground Beetle and Purse-web Spider.